mcaatth/misc_exercises/README.md

-My C++ solutions to different problems, not connected to each other.
+My C++ solutions to various problems, not connected to each other.